Hard Hat Colour Codes: What You Need to Know

 As of January 2017, Build UK, who represents some of the UK's biggest contractors and trade associations, has mandated hard hat colour codes.

-Excepting Network Rail workers, whose sites only permit white and blue safety helmets, all other construction sites - new and existing - will be expected to change their helmet colours according to their site role.
-So what exactly do you need to know to keep your employees safe and meeting code?
+Excepting Network Rail workers, whose sites only permit white and blue safety helmets, all other construction sites - new and existing - will be expected to change their helmet colours according to the wearer's site role.

 Do you need a Hard Hat or a Bump Cap?
 Bump caps are not covered by these changes.